Symmetric Equilibria in Stochastic Timing Games: Best replies and optimal stopping

 \section{Best replies and optimal stopping}

 The payoffs in Definition \ref{def:payoffs_extended} are apparently linear in strategies.
-In this section we derive a more explicit representation of this linearity, which will be very helpful for rigorous proofs to verify equilibria, but also for necessity arguments.
-To determine or verify any best replies, one needs to maximize over (extended) mixed strategies against these same objects in general, of course.
+In this section, we derive a more explicit representation of that linearity, which will be very helpful for rigorous equilibrium verification and also for necessity arguments.
+To construct or to verify any best replies, it is in general necessary to maximize over (extended) mixed strategies against such objects.
 Here we make related statements such as ``any stopping time in the support of the mixed strategy needs to be optimal'' precise.
-We further introduce the central concepts from the theory of optimal stopping, notably the \emph{Snell envelope}, which plays a crucial role in the following representation and interpretation of mixed strategies in equilibrium.
+We furthermore introduce central concepts from the theory of optimal stopping, notably the \emph{Snell envelope}, which will play a crucial role in the following representation and interpretation of mixed strategies in equilibrium.

-The following arguments concern the distributions \(G^\vartheta_i\), so we neglect the extensions until Section \ref{sec:eqlsym} for simplicity (which formally means restricting to \(\alpha^\vartheta_i\equiv\indi{t\geq\infty}\), as mentioned in Section \ref{subsec:strateql}, i.e., to ``standard'' mixed strategies).
+The following arguments concern the distributions $G_i^\vartheta$, so we focus on ``standard'' mixed strategies and ignore the extensions $\alpha_i^\vartheta$ for notational simplicity until Section \ref{sec:eqlsym} (which does not weaken our equilibrium notion as Lemma \ref{lem:BRpure} shows).